junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Dean stares at the cloth bundle as he moves back to the top of the stairs.
 The bundle didn't move in the blink of darkness between the lights.

-Between that match burning out and them lighting the next, the bundle still remains in the same place, near the bottom of the stairs.
+Between that match burning out and them lighting the next, the bundle still remains in the same place, not an inch closer to the bottom of the stairs as they were.
 They don't hear any giggle or pitter-patter either.

 Amy lets out a long breath, "How do you know it would work?"

-"I don't," Dean admits, "Lucky guess.
+"I don't," Dean admits.
+"Lucky guess.
 Figured if they couldn't see us, they might lose the nerve to move, so took my chance.
 Or at least it will be a hell trying to climb up the stairs like that, have you seen three-legged race?"

 "Nice job," Amy sits down on the top step, still holding the matchbox tight.
 There are still perhaps about ten matches left, and she doesn't want to stop lighting, even just for ten seconds of comfort.

 "Hey," Dean puts a tentative pat on her shoulder, "we'll be fine."

 "Thanks."
-Amy nods once, jaw still tight, "You know, Doctor says that a lot too, even when we first met, he said to me 'You know when grown-ups tell you everything's going to be fine, and you think they're probably lying to make you feel better?' right before he said 'Everything's going to be fine.'
+Amy nods once, jaw still tight, wiping her face.
+"You know, Doctor says that a lot too, even when we first met, he said to me 'You know when grown-ups tell you everything's going to be fine, and you think they're probably lying to make you feel better?' right before he said 'Everything's going to be fine.'
 I was only seven."
 She chuckles tightly at the memory.

 "Was everything really fine then?"
-Dean asks, sitting down on the stairs one level lower than her.
+Dean asks gently, sitting down on the stairs one level lower than her.
 The cold cellar door is over their heads.

 "Not really," Amy says, "there was a crack on my wall, which turned out to be a crack in the time and space, and then it killed Rory and wiped my memory, and he came back becoming a Roman robot, and we exploded the universe."